Hairy Black holes in General Minimal Massive Gravity: Static Solution

 \section{Static Solution}

 The Lagrangian of GMMG is obtained by generalization the Lagrangian of generalized massive gravity.
 The Lagrangian of GMMG model is \cite{Setare:2014zea} \begin{small}

-\end{small} Here $m$ is the mass parameter of NMG term, $h$ and $f$ are auxiliary one-form fields, $\bar{\Lambda}_{0}$ is a cosmological parameter with dimension of mass squared, $\sigma$ is a convenient sign, $\mu$ is a mass parameter of Lorentz Chern$-$Simons term, $\alpha$ is a dimensionless parameter, $e$ is a dreibein and $\omega$ is a dualized spin-connection.
-The equations of motion of the above Lagrangian by making variation with respect to the fields $e$, $\Omega=\omega-\alpha h$, $h$ and $f$ are as follows \cite{Setare:2017mry} \begin{small}
+\end{small} Here $m$ is the mass parameter of NMG term, $h$ and $f$ are auxiliary one-form fields, ${\Lambda}_{0}$ is a cosmological parameter with dimension of mass squared, $\sigma$ is a convenient sign, $\mu$ is a mass parameter of Lorentz Chern$-$Simons term, $\alpha$ is a dimensionless parameter, $e$ is a dreibein and $\omega$ is a dualized spin-connection.
+The equations of motion of the above Lagrangian by making variation with respect to the fields $e$, $\Omega=\omega-\alpha h$, $h$ and $f$ and setting $\Lambda=-l^{-2}$ are as follows \cite{Setare:2017mry} (see appendix \ref{app0})